-Concentration of credit risk by geographical distribution of due from banks and wakalah arrangements with financial institutions is set out in note 6 and 7.
+Concentration of credit risk by geographical distribution of due from banks and international murabaha and wakalah arrangements with financial institutions is set out in note 6 and 7.

 The Group measure its exposure to credit risk by reference to gross carrying amount of financial assets less amounts offset, profit suspended and impairment losses, if any.